Pax Vaporizer Review and Tutorial ~7:15

 The oven is super easy to pack.
 Simply remove the cap from the bottom of the unit and place your herbs inside.
 Since the cap is magnetic it just snaps right back into place.
 I have never had any problems with it coming apart once it latches back into place.

-The design and elegance of this unit is one of the things that sets it apart from other units.
+The design and elegance of this unit are one of the things that sets it apart from other units.
 The Pax is very consistent and reliable.
 I’ve had mine for over 2 years now and no problems what-so-ever.
 The chamber, or “oven” is bigger than other portable vapes which allows you to get more out of a single vape session.

 The one complaint some people have about the Pax is that there is a bit of a resistance to the draws during your sessions.
 I’ve found it’s best to slow down your draw and increase its length.
 Try to aim for 10-15 seconds with a controlled slow draw and it works great.